-At the University of Arizona College of Medicine – Phoenix, the Global Health Program exposes students to real life and at times primitive clinical and public health care due to the resource constraints typically found in developing nations.
+At the University of Arizona College of Medicine – Phoenix, the Global Health Program exposes students to the primitive clinical and public health care due to the resource constraints typically found in developing nations.
 Students have the opportunity to apply their medical knowledge to health care situations around the world and to learn from colleagues and experts abroad in the fields of tropical medicine, nutrition and public health.
 These equal partnerships are aimed at promoting health equity here and abroad through the shared development of best practices.
 Students involved in the Global Health Program return better prepared to provide care to patients and communities in underprivileged countries.

 Certificate of Distinction

 This certificate of distinction (COD) integrates the long-established College of Medicine electives in Global Health (GH) with several newer elements.
 The certificate consists of five educational components, including externships, courses, participation in seminars, a scholarly project and a preceptorship abroad.
 Students who complete the certificate receive a "Distinction in Global Health" at graduation

 A “medical home” has been established between our College of Medicine and a site in the Dominican Republic that gives our students the opportunities to care for underprivileged Haitian refugees.
 By going there twice a year, the refugees are followed and cared for by having prior knowledge and documentation of their illnesses.
 COD in GH students are required to participate and if space is available, other first- and second-year students are invited to join.